jovany-wang/dousi/README.md

 # dousi
-A modern highly performance RPC framework with multiple-languages server.
+A modern multiple paradigm distributed IPC framework.

 Note that this is working on progress.